Things we do not know about hair and organic hair transplantation

 First of all, I would like to emphasize that hair plays an important role in gender and identity formation as well as our emotional coding and that it has a really complex structure in contrast to the general opinion.
 If hair transplantation centers cannot become part of this world and use various methods without knowing them by heart, they will have to accept failure.

 Our work on organic hair transplantation was also the start of a journey to the interesting world of hair roots.
 Almost all of our hair roots are formed in our mother’s womb during the 22nd week of the fetus.
 At this stage of our life, about 5 million hair roots are formed.
 One million of these are located only on our scalp.
 The hair roots along with the follicles and the papillae right under them feed our hair.
-This is the region where our patients with hair loss experience problems.
-In short, the real reason for hair loss and balding is the insufficiency at this region.
+This is the area where our patients with hair loss experience problems.
+In short, the real reason for hair loss and balding is the insufficiency at this area.
 Sebum produced by the hair sheath is critical for the vital properties of the hair.
 Similarly, hair roots devoid of sebum start dying and thus causing one to lose hair.

 Now, you cannot achieve successful results even if you perform hair transplantation using state of the art technological devices and an effective skill.
 The primary goal should be the balding area experiencing nutrient issues.
 This information is important for us in organic transplantation.
-We first try to solve the problem of the region and then plan hair transplantation accordingly.
+We first try to solve the problem of the area and then plan hair transplantation accordingly.

 The better your field is, the higher the crop quality, efficiency and health will be.
-This is exactly the case in organic hair transplantation; the transferred roots start feeding instantaneously while holding on firmly and thus the new hair that grows is much healthier and voluminous.
+This is exactly the case with organic hair transplantation; the transferred roots start feeding instantaneously while holding on firmly and thus the new hair that grows is much healthier and voluminous.